-The above mentioned governmental units were not FOCJ in the sense outlined in this contribution but they shared the characteristic of competing for labour and capital (including artistic capital) among each other.
+The above mentioned governmental units were not FOCJ in the sense outlined in this contribution but they shared the characteristic of competing for labor and capital (including artistic capital) among each other.
 However, history also reveals examples of jurisdictions close to FOCJ.
-The problems connected with Poland's strong ethnic and religious diversity (Catholics, Protestants and Jews) were at least partly overcome by jurisdictions organized along these features, and not along geography (see, e.g., Rhode, 1960; Haumann, 1991).
-The highly successful Hanse prospered from the 12th to the 16th century, and comprised inter alia Lübeck, Bremen, Köln (today German), Stettin and Danzig (today Polish), Kaliningrad (today Russian), Riga, Reval and Dorpat (today parts of the Baltic republics) and Groningen and Deventer (today Dutch); furthermore, London (England), Bruges and Antwerp (today Belgian) and Novgorod (today Russian) were Handelskontore or associated members.
+The problems connected with Poland's strong ethnic and religious diversity (Catholics, Protestants and Jews) were at least partly overcome by jurisdictions organized along these features, and not along geography (see, e.g., Rhode 1960, Haumann 1991).
+The highly successful Hanse prospered from the 12th to the 16th century, and comprised among others Lübeck, Bremen, Köln (today German), Stettin and Danzig (today Polish), Kaliningrad (today Russian), Riga, Reval and Dorpat (today parts of the Baltic republics) and Groningen and Deventer (today Dutch); furthermore, London (England), Bruges and Antwerp (today Belgian) and Novgorod (today Russian) were Handelskontore or associated members.
 It clearly was a functional governmental unit providing for trade rules and facilities and was not geographically contiguous.

-INSTITUTIONALIZING FOCJ IN EUROPE
+FOCJ AND EUROPE

-The concept of FOCJ is purely process-oriented.
-Thus, it is neither possible to determine at the European nor at the national level all the functions which should be provided by FOCJ and how these entities should be organized.
-The internal organization of a particular FOCJ lies alone in the competence of the communities and individuals who decide to found such a jurisdiction.
-Nevertheless, it is possible to specify the conditions for FOCJ to emerge and to fulfil their tasks effectively.
-Thus, our proposal follows the logic of constitutional economics which aims at designing beneficial decision processes without closely defining the outcomes (Buchanan and Tullock, 1962; Mueller, 1996).
+Our proposal is purely process-oriented.
+It is neither necessary nor possible to determine at the European and at the national levels all the functions which should be provided by FOCJ and how these entities should be organized.
+The internal organization of a particular FOCUS lies alone in the competence of the communities and individuals who decide to found such a jurisdiction.
+Nevertheless, it is possible to specify the conditions for FOCJ to emerge and to fulfill their tasks effectively.
+Thus, our approach follows the logic of constitutional economics which aims at designing beneficial decision processes without closely defining the outcomes (Buchanan and Tullock 1962, Mueller 1996).